 Make sure you write down the name of the claims handler, and get their phone number, too.
 You’ll probably need to be in touch with them quite a bit in the upcoming…however long, so make it easy for yourself.
 Jot down some notes about what you talked about and write down the date and time.

 4. And then continue to be a note-taking pro.

 Sharpen your pencils and grab some paper.
 Take notes about everything to do with the claim and any contact you have with the insurance company.
 Write down the date, time, agent/adjuster/claims handler you’ve been speaking with, and what the conversation was about.
 Organize these notes so you can actually make sense of them and keep them in a safe place.

 Protect your home from fires.
 Get a quick homeowners insurance quote today.

 5. If you can do so safely, protect the home from further damage.

 Your home insurance policy might require that you have to protect your home from further damage after a loss if it’s safe to do so.
-If you can safely protect your home, you might need to do things like covering exposed areas with tarps and boarding up windows.
+If you can safely protect your home, you might need to do things like boarding up windows.

 6. Make a list of the belongings that have been destroyed or lost.